-In 2020, the company "Pharmachim" EOOD, Serbia was established (2019: none).
-"Sopharma" AD owns 100% of the company's shares.
+In 2020, the company Pharmachim EOOD, Serbia was established (2019: none).
+Sopharma AD holds 100% of the company's shares.
+The amount of the investment as at 31 December 2020 is below BGN 1 thousand.

-As at 31 December 2020, the composition of investments in the subsidiaries includes the investment in Sopharma Poland OOD - in liquidation, Poland, which is fully impaired (31.12.2019: fully impaired investment in Sopharma Poland OOD - in liquidation, Poland).
+As at 31 December 2020, the composition of investments in the subsidiaries includes the investment in Sopharma Poland OOD - in liquidation, Poland, which is fully impaired (31 December 2019: fully impaired investment in Sopharma Poland OOD - in liquidation, Poland).